mfurqaan31/PDF-tools_gui/README.md

 Website must work on mobile.

-do only merging, splitting, pdf to image, insert or delete page, encrypt pdf.
+do only merging, img to pdf, pdf to img, spliting, insert delete page.

 check the following: